In difficult year for Boeing, 777 crash may not be major setback

 Hospitals were surprised that there were not more burn victims.
 “We were expecting burns, we did not see them,” said Dr Margaret Knudson, chief of surgery at San Francisco General Hospital, which received the most patients of any hospital.

-The accident came as Boeing Co is battling to sell a new 777 version to customers to compete with a rival A350 plane from Airbus.
+The accident came as Boeing Co (BA.N) is battling to sell a new 777 version to customers to compete with a rival A350 plane from Airbus EAD.PA.
 Earlier this year, Boeing’s 787 Dreamliner was grounded by regulators after batteries overheated on two jets, raising safety concerns about that jet and prompting an overhaul of battery design.

 Hours after the accident, the first airliner crash in the United States since 2009, Asiana Airlines President and CEO Yoon Young-doo said the plane did not appear to be at fault.